bioimage-io/bioengine/docs/api.md

 # BioEngine API

 Under the hood, BioEngine uses [Hypha](https://ha.amun.ai/) to orchestrate the services provided in the containers.
-We uses the `imjoy-rpc` client to communicate to the Hypha server for model execution.
+We uses the `hypha-rpc` client to communicate to the Hypha server for model execution.

 We provide a free public server for the BioEngine available at https://ai.imjoy.io.